nina-vittorelli/transientBurst_additionalMutations/README.md

 # transientBurst_additionalMutations

 ## Description
-Compute the theoretical distribution of the number of non-selected mutations in a cell after the experimental protocol from [1].
+This project aims at computing the theoretical distribution of the number of non-selected mutations in a cell after the experimental protocol from [1].

 The mathematical framework is described in `model.md`.
 The script `compute_distribution.R` computes the distribution of the number of non-selected mutations in a cell.
 The output is the table `distribution_additional_mutations.csv`.